Skip to content

 Oak Rectangular Dining Table - Made to Measure

-A rectangular oak dining table is the most popular combination in Dutch dining rooms.
-The rectangular shape fits in almost any room, offers the most seating per square meter, and matches the timeless look of oak wood.
+A rectangular oak dining table is a popular combination in Dutch dining rooms.
+The rectangular shape fits into almost any room, offers the most seating per square meter, and complements the timeless appeal of oak wood.
 At Industrial Home, we custom-make every rectangular oak dining table — your dimensions, your finish, your base.
+Popular in both Japandi and slow living interiors: solid oak, including smoked oak, is central to contemporary Dutch interiors.

 Why a rectangular oak dining table?